graphpaperpress/Sell-Media/readme.txt

 = Instant Setup =

 If you're having difficulties getting Sell Media set up, check out [VisualSociety.com](https://visualsociety.com).
-Visual Society is our new fully-hosted e-commerce platform powered by Sell Media and WordPress.
+Visual Society is our new fully-hosted e-commerce platform for selling photos online.
 This new platform also includes automated print fulfillment worldwide!

 == Installation ==